HELP

 6. Budget Hint ($).
 Optional.
 Helps subs gauge the ballpark; not a hard limit and not shown to them as authoritative.

 7. Invite Subcontractors.
-Section continues below the form fields — that’s where you add emails to invite (covered in tab 02).
+Section continues below the form fields.
+That’s where you add emails to invite (covered in tab 02).

 New Sub-Bid Request form with Title, Project picker, Description textarea, Trade Type and Due Date row, Budget Hint, and Invite Subcontractors section header